dbactual/thomaspaine-www/content/works/a-dialogue-between-general-wolfe-and-general-gage.md

 A DIALOGUE BETWEEN GENERAL WOLFE AND GENERAL GAGE IN A WOOD NEAR BOSTON

-This work is most likely written by an author we don't have in out author-files to compare to, but Paine is definitely not the author.
+This work is most likely written by an author we don't have in our author-files to compare to, but Paine is definitely not the author.
 He does not rank in any significance in all the tests made with all possible authors.
+It is likely to be from Samuel Adams.

 A sampling of the tests: